rmiyazaki6499/django_starter/README.md

 `python3 manage.py runserver`

-Navigate to http://localhost:8000 to view the development site.

 - To run the production server, use the following command:

 `ENV_PATH=.env-prod python3 manage.py runserver`

+Navigate to http://localhost:8000 to view the site on the local server.

 ## Authors